b-crawl/bcrawl/README.md

   - v1.5: "Orc Wizard II" gets a Cantrip spell.
   - v1.5.2: Sphinxes have Sentinel's Mark instead of Confuse.
   - v1.5.3: Skeletons now resist electricity.
+  - v1.6.1: Vault Guards can now use Battlecry when injured.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.